WorldBrain/Legacy-Research-Engine/README.md

 ### Current Stage

-In it's current stage, the chrome extension lets you full-text search all the web pages and PDFs you visited and bookmarked.
+Right now, the chrome extension lets you full-text search all the web pages and PDFs you visited and bookmarked.

-#### Features
+#### Full Feature Set

  - full-text search history & bookmarks
+ - filter by time and minuswords
+ - blacklisting urls, domains, regex
+ - supports PDFs you visited online
  - import existing history and bookmarks
- - blacklisting urls, domains
- - supports PDFs you visited online

 ### Under Development
 We are currently working on replacing the DB with PouchDB and the default search implementation with [PouchDB Quick Search](https://github.com/nolanlawson/pouchdb-quick-search/)